LarisaPk/Birdnest_back/README.md

 PILOT_URL = "https://assignments.reaktor.com/birdnest/pilots/"
 ```

-- run npm -install
+- run `npm -install`
-- run npm run dev
+- run `npm run dev`
 - Server should be working by now on port 3001.
-  Go to http://localhost:3001/api/drones/now it should return the JSON data about the drones
+- Go to http://localhost:3001/api/drones/now it should return the JSON data about the drones

 ## Usage

 ### For VSCode users

-- Install REST Client extention that allows you to send HTTP request and view the response in Visual Studio Code directly.
+- Install REST Client extention that allows you to send HTTP request and view the response in Visual Studio Code directly.<br />
   Link: https://marketplace.visualstudio.com/items?itemName=humao.rest-client

 - Go to "requests" directory of the project and see there available requests options to try.